Reality Checking: 3 Techniques I Use to Identify If I’m Hallucinating

 How could I better manage my schizophrenia hallucinations?

 This frustration led to me finding ways to "reality check" to see if I am hallucinating or not.
-These techniques have helped me be more comfortable going out in public and have a more stable day to day life, despite living with schizophrenia.
+These techniques have helped me be more comfortable going out in public and have a more stable day-to-day life, despite living with schizophrenia.

 Please remember that just because these techniques work for me doesn’t mean they will work for every individual with schizophrenia, because we all react differently to treatment, medication, and coping skills.